ItsNotCam/Cloud-File-Share/README.md

 * **Access Management** - Users can grant and revoke access to their files with other users
 * **Collaborative Comments** - Users can write comments on the files that they have access to - the owner and the user can delete these comments

-## Development Setup

-To set up the development environment:

-1. Clone the repository: `git clone https://github.com/ItsNotCam/GoogleDriveClone.git`
-2. Navigate to the project directory: `cd GoogleDriveClone`
-3. Use Docker Compose to start the application: `docker-compose up -d --build`

 # Development Details

 ## Database